MiSTer-devel/AtariLynx_MiSTer/README.md

 - Orientation: rotate video by 90 or 270 degree
 - 240p mode: doubled resolution, mainly for CRT output

+# Rotation
+Lynx has built in rotation, supported by most games, using the Joypad Keys "Option2" + "Pause"

 # Savestates
 Core provides 4 slots to save the state.
 The first slot gets saved to disk and automatically loaded (but not applied) upon next load of game.
 Rest 3 slots are residing only in memory for temporary use.